View allAll Photos Tagged stepbystep

 showing how i made the bottom book of my graduation book cake. www.thefrostedcakencookie.blogspot.com

-I fix it with tamiya TS80.
+I fix this step with tamiya TS80.